 • Mother tongue – Your native language or ‘first’ language.

-• Languages – For languages other than your mother tongue, list abilities in line with the Common European Framework of Reference for Languages (CEFR).
+• Known foreign languages – For languages other than your mother tongue, list abilities in line with the Common European Framework of Reference for Languages (CEFR).

 • Communication skills – CV examples for Europass have a specific section for interpersonal skills.